 My name is Courtney.
 I’m captivated by beauty, intimacy and moments lived slowly and mindfully.
-I’m twenty-three, I’m married to Dickson and I recently graduated from law school.
+I’m twenty-five, I’m married to Dickson and I work as a lawyer in the social justice sector.
 We call the city of Sydney, Australia (and its surrounding coastal bluffs!) home.
 I also love Jesus and I believe that His steadfast and utterly radical love changes everything.
 His grace is the vine on which my heart and soul flourish.
 I feel deeply, imagine recklessly and revel in the art that’s woven through life in the home, at the hearth and on the hilltops.
 I yearn to usher stories of intimacy and hope out from amidst it all.

 I’m drawn to the rhythms of grace found in the mundane and the messy – in the way that morning sunlight sifts through my bedroom window in those blurry moments between the ephemeral and the awake; and in the way that my watercolour paints and my pie crusts crumble at the edges in a labour of love.
 In the beauty of small kindnesses and the glory of self-forgetfulness found in forests, by the ocean and on mountaintops.
 I believe in redemption.
 That’s what this space is about: the honest redemption of the quiet and the quotidian of life.